 Do Your Homework

 According to Shane MacRhodes, Transportation Options Coordinator for the city of Eugene, OR, before you hit the pavement, it's important to check out a family cycling guide.
-The San Francisco Bicycle Coalition and the Portland Bureau of Transportation have great tips and tricks tailored to different stages riding bikes with kids—from pregnancy to kids riding on their own.
+The San Francisco Bicycle Coalition and the Portland Bureau of Transportation have great tips and tricks tailored to different stages of riding bikes with kids—from pregnancy to kids riding on their own.

 Go Tandem with Teeny Tots

 Start out riding with the kids attached, whether in a trailer, bike seat or on a cargo bike.
 Not only will it get your blood pumping but the littles will get a first-hand experience at what it's like to be out biking around.
-Check out our top picks for best cargo bikes for families here.
+Check out our top picks for the best cargo bikes for families here.

 Begin with a Balance Bike

 Start kids out on a balance bike; unlike training wheels, it teaches them what really matters, balance!
 Worried about the transition?
 It’s actually easier to go from balance bike to pedal bike.
 Balance bikes are also lighter so when beginning riders decide they’ve had enough scooting for the day, the long haul back home (think: you carrying the bike) doesn’t seem so far.

 Size It Right

 Thinking of getting a bike that grows with your baby biker?
 Well, think again.
 If toes are even just this far off the ground, or the pedals aren’t quite so push-friendly and the handlebars are too much to handle—yup, not so fun—kids are less likely to want to ride as often.
-If you aren't sure what type of bike to get, check out our list of best kids bikes for every age and stage.
+If you aren't sure what type of bike to get, check out our list of best kids' bikes for every age and stage.
 You can also go to your local bike shop to ask for their advice and get fitted.